Crystalline color superconductors: The two-flavor inhomogeneous phases

 The thermal coefficients (specific heat, thermal conductivity etc.) of quark matter at very low temperature are of fundamental importance for the transport properties and cooling mechanisms of compact stars.
-The largest contribution to thermal coefficients comes from the low energy degrees of freedom and it is therefore of the utmost importance to understand whether fermionic modes are gapped or gapless.
-Indeed, the absence of a gap in the spectrum of fermions implies that quasi-quarks can be excited even at low temperature and therefore the corresponding thermal coefficients are not suppressed by a factor $\approx e^{-\Delta/T}$ (which is distinctive of homogeneous BCS superconductors).
+The largest contribution to the thermal coefficients comes from the low-energy degrees of freedom and it is therefore of the utmost importance to understand whether fermionic modes are gapped or gapless.
+Indeed, the absence of a gap in the spectrum of fermions implies that quasiquarks can be excited even at low temperature and therefore the corresponding thermal coefficients are not suppressed by a factor $\approx e^{-\Delta/T}$ (which is distinctive of homogeneous BCS superconductors).

-In this section, we discuss the fermion and phonon dispersion laws in the two-flavor crystalline phases for low values of momenta.
-Then we employ the obtained dispersion laws for the computation of the specific heats.
-The results discussed here do not rely on the GL approximation but are obtained by finding the zeros of the full inverse propagator close to the nodes of the dispersion law \cite{LO, Casalbuoni:2003sa}.
+In this section we discuss the fermion dispersion laws in the two-flavor CCSC phase for low values of momenta.
+Then, we use the obtained dispersion laws for the computation of the specific heat.
+A different contribution to the specific heat, due to phonons, will be presented in Sec.~\ref{phonons}.
+The results discussed below do not rely on the GL approximation but are obtained by an expansion around the zeros of the full inverse propagator \cite{LO, Casalbuoni:2003sa}.